Monthly Newsletter Issue 116

 seem to be the most challenging when it comes to homework.
 Check out our math resources page for extensive help.
 Reading tools develop those language arts skills.

 Vocabulary and math quizzes are typically the dreaded end of the week activity.
-Give your kids more confidence with our free online vocabulary and math quiz practice.
+Give your kids more confidence with our online vocabulary and math quiz practice.
 The more they study the more comfortable they will feel, while increasing their knowledge for future ACT and SAT testing.

 While the kids are at home, have them practice their reading while feeling like they're playing computer games.
 Our SkillBuilders Language section has online stories, organized by grade.